superguaricho/foxdot-mode/README.md

    SuperCollider is now listening for messages from FoxDot.

 <b>(3)</b> Install Emacs FoxDot mode.
 Put the file "foxdot-mode.el" in some directory as "\~/.emacs.d" or any directory in "load-path" list.
-For example, you can create a directory as "\~/.emacs.d/site-lisp/foxdot-mode", put "foxdot.mode.el" there and, in your "\~/.emacs" initialization file, add a line like:
+For example, you can create a directory as "\~/.emacs.d/site-lisp/foxdot-mode", put "foxdot.mode.el" there and, in your "\~/.emacs" initialization file, add the following lines:

     (add-to-list 'load-path (expand-file-name "site-lisp/foxdot-mode" "~/.emacs.d"))
+    (require 'foxdot-mode)

+Where «(expand-file-name "site-lisp/foxdot-mode" "~/.emacs.d")» evaluates to «/home/user/.emacs.d/site-lisp/foxdot-mode».

- Evaluate that line or restart Emacs.
+Evaluate those lines or restart Emacs.

 <b>(4)</b> Open a file with .py or .foxdot extension.